TriplyDB/Documentation/docs/triply-etl/transform/ratt.md

 - `content` A key that contains a string value, or a string specified with function [str()](../assert/ratt/terms.md#str).
 - `datatype` Optionally, a key that stores an IRI or a static IRI.
 - `languageTag` Optionally, a language tag from the [`lang`](../generic/declarations.md#language-declarations) object, or a key that stores such a language tag.
+- `validate` Optionally provide a single validator condition or an array of validator conditions that the literal `content` should hold to, will return a boolean and throw and error when a validator condition does not hold.
 - `key` A new key where the created literal is stored.

 ### See also